Understanding Developmental Psychology

 Module description

-This module will introduce you to key theories and research findings in developmental and lifespan psychology.
-The focus will be on development in childhood and adolescence, adulthood and old age.
-The course asks important questions such as 'What's the point of a university education?'
-It explores a range of topics such as psychosexual development, parenting and families.
+In this module we introduce you to key theories and research findings in developmental and lifespan psychology.
+Our focus will be on development in childhood and adolescence, adulthood and old age.
+We will ask important questions such as 'What's the point of a university education?' and explore a range of topics such as psychosexual development, parenting and families.

 Consideration is given to the impact of culture on our understanding of developmental processes.
 Is the understanding of what it means to be a child or adult the same across cultures - and if not, what implications does this have for conclusions we should draw from the research we read?